 The Coffee Shop is open 24 hours and offers an international buffet breakfast as well as buffet dinners with live performances.
 There are two other restaurants serving both Western and Chinese cuisines.
 You can enjoy a drink at the lobby bar, relax at the Moon River Bar over a cocktail, or choose from a selection of world-class cigars at the Cigar Lounge.

-The hotel has a range of leisure facilities including a fitness centre, beauty salon, a sauna and jacuzzi centre and a shopping arcade.
+The hotel has a range of leisure facilities including a fitness center, beauty salon, a sauna and jacuzzi center and a shopping arcade.

 This hotel offers a friendly but simple stay with its main advantage being the great location.